cheesasaurus/v-rising-shard-police/README.md

 # Shard Police

 ## Features

-nothing yet
+- Limit players to 1 shard buff at a time.
+Activating a shard replaces any previously held shard buff with the new one.
+  - Optional, can be enabled/disabled via config.
+Enabled by default.

 ## TODO (not implemented)
-- limit players to 1 shard buff at a time
-  - optional, can be enabled/disabled. default enabled

 - mitigate sharing shard buffs outside the clan that holds the shard. strip shard buffs on clan changes. think about potential workarounds
   - e.g. shard holder joins a clan, they all grab the buff, then the shard holder leaves. simply removing the buff from the holder when they leave wouldn't be enough.
   - optional, can be enabled/disabled. default enabled